PerfectFit-project/rasa_example_project/README.md

 	    ```

 This project uses an SQLTrackerStore (https://rasa.com/docs/rasa/tracker-stores/) to store the conversation history in a database:
    - Make sure to change the default password both in `docker-compose.yml` and in `backend/endpoints.yml`.
+If your database was already previously up and the "data"-folder hence already exists, just changing the password in `docker-compose.yml` and in `backend/endpoints.yml` will not work.
+You could just remove the "data"-folder before changing the password then.
    - A nice way to see the contents of this database is using the program DBeaver.
       - First also open port 5432 on your Google Compute Engine instance for tcp.
 There is no need to restart the instance after opening the port.
       - To configure DBeaver, add a new database connection: